**Updated May 25, 2021.

-You may have found and purchased an investment rental property in a neighboring city that initially seems great – low property cost, high rent, great residents, and only some minor maintenance that needs to be done.
+You may have found and purchased an investment rental property in a neighboring city in New Hampshire that initially seems great – low property cost, high rent, great residents, and only some minor maintenance that needs to be done.
 The drive is only about 45 minutes each way, and you only plan to visit about once per month.
-Everything looks great, so what could possibly go wrong?
+Everything looks great, so what could go wrong?

+The number of trips you made to your New Hampshire rental property, and the resulting driving costs, can add up quicker than you may originally think.
 To begin with, residents do not last forever.
 Indeed, the average resident for a single-family residence will last a year and a half.
 People purchase their own homes, move for job opportunities, and other life events can result in a resident turnover.
 Once your resident leaves, you will need to get the property cleaned and prepared for the next tenants.
-You can hire professionals to do this work, but at the very least you will need to drive to your rental property to do an evaluation of what needs to be done, and then a return trip to ensure that your vendors did the work as expected.
+You can hire professionals to do this work, but you will need to drive to your rental property to evaluate the work.
 If your vendors have missed a few small things, then this may require additional trips on your part.

 Once your property is ready, you will need to advertise your property.
 Did you remember to take pictures when you inspected your vendors’ work?
-If not, then you will need to do another trip.
-Also, for each showing, you will need to make a trip.
-On average it takes 7 to 15 showings to find a quality and qualified applicant.
-You could try to schedule multiple showings for the same day(s), but often what works for your schedule does not work for applicants’ schedule, and so you should plan on several trips.
+If not, then you will need to make another trip.
+Also, for each property showing, you will need to make a trip.
+On average, it takes 7 to 15 showings to find a qualified applicant.
+Often what works for your schedule does not work for applicants’ schedules, so you should plan on several trips.

 Once you have found a solid resident, you will need to make an additional trip for the move-in process.
-However, residents often have several follow up requests soon after moving in, whether it be a question on how to operate the dishwasher to small maintenance requests, and so you will need to plan a handful of trips within the first few weeks after move-in.
+However, residents often have several follow-up requests soon after moving in, whether it be a question on how to operate the dishwasher too small maintenance requests.
+So you will need to plan a handful of trips within the first few weeks after move-in.

 Purchasing a property in a neighboring city can be a great investment with the low purchase price, high rent, and solid residents that you had initially anticipated.
 However, the time and cost of the day-to-day duties can turn that dream investment into a nightmare.

-When you partner with Real Property Management Seacoast New Hampshire you can rest assured that you will be cutting driving costs, and saving money in the long run.
-We will show your investment property to potential residents, screen applicants and handle the move in, deal with resident emergencies and 3 am phone calls, and attend to maintenance issues.
+When you partner with Real Property Management Seacoast New Hampshire, you can rest assured that you will cut driving costs and save money in the long run.
+We will show your investment property to potential residents, screen applicants, handle the move-in, deal with resident emergencies, and 3 am phone calls and attend to maintenance issues.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.